 Choline is an essential nutrient that plays a crucial role in many vital body functions.
 It helps maintain the structure of cell membranes, supports the production of the neurotransmitter acetylcholine for muscle control, memory, and mood, and assists in fat metabolism and liver health.
 Choline is also important for brain development, neural tube formation during pregnancy, DNA synthesis, and healthy nervous system function.

-Cis-aconitate is an intermediate in the Krebs cycle, a key metabolic pathway involved in energy production in cells.
-It forms during the conversion of citrate to isocitrate, facilitated by the enzyme aconitase.
-This cycle is crucial for oxidizing nutrients to generate ATP, the primary energy currency of the cell.
-Additionally, the Krebs cycle, including the cis-aconitate step, provides important precursors for biosynthetic pathways like amino acid, nucleotide, and fatty acid synthesis....
+Cis-aconitate is an intermediate in the Krebs cycle, a central metabolic pathway involved in cellular energy production.
+It is formed during the conversion of citrate to isocitrate, a reaction catalyzed by the enzyme aconitase.
+The Krebs cycle plays a vital role in oxidizing nutrients to produce ATP, the main energy source for cells, and also provides key building blocks for the synthesis of amino acids, nucleotides, and fatty acids.

 Citrate is a compound that plays a key role in the citric acid cycle, essential for energy production in aerobic organisms.
 It helps break down carbohydrates, fats, and proteins to produce ATP (energy).
 Citrate also supports the regulation of the body’s acid-base balance and contributes to kidney stone prevention by binding with calcium.